deleonab/Automating-Infrastructure-with-Terraform2/infrastructure-documentation-v2.md

 – 4 Private subnets
 – 1 Internet Gateway
 – 1 NAT Gateway
-– 1 EIP
+– 1 Elastic IP for the NAT Gateway
-– 2 Route tables
+– 2 Route tables for private and public subnets

 ### To clean up the code, we did some refactoring and moved some of the code into their own files